mwangisamkariuki/alx-low_level_programming/0x0B-malloc_free/README.md

     Returns NULL if str = NULL
     On success, the _strdup function returns a pointer to the duplicated string.
     It returns NULL if insufficient memory was available

+# Task 2;
+    Write a function that concatenates two strings. he returned pointer should point to a newly allocated space in memory which contains the contents of s1, followed by the contents of s2, and null terminated